 Untamed The Wild Life of Jane Goodall by Anita Silvey, forward by Jane Goodall

 This is not your average biography for kids with small font and ugly black and white photos.
 No, it’s so much better!
-Untamed is an excellent depiction of Jane Goodall’s life with kid-friendly language using kid-appealing layouts of colorful photos.
+Untamed is an excellent depiction of Jane Goodall’s life with kid-friendly language and appealing layouts of colorful photos.
 Interesting insets throughout describe tips for kids and information such as sign language.
 I love the Gombe Family Scrapbook at the end with some of the significant chimps in Jane’s life.
 I also found it really interesting to learn how this English girl read about Africa as a child and fell in love with it.

 Percy Jackson’s Greek Gods by Rick Riordan, illustrated by John Rocco